radiodee1/awesome-chatbot/README.md

 * I put my project json file in a directory called `/home/<myname>/bin` .
 * Use the `gcloud` command to set up your authentication.
 I used the following: `gcloud auth activate-service-account --key-file=bin/awesome-sr-*.json`
 * Use the Google Cloud Platform Console to create a second project json file for the Raspberry Pi.
 Go to the Downloads folder and identify the Raspberry Pi json file.
 Transfer the file to the Pi with a command like `scp`.
+* Finally you must set up a bash shell variable for both json files so that google can find the json files when you want to do speech recognition.
+The process for setting up this shell variable is outlined below.

 Test google speech recognition with the `bot/game_sr.py` script.
 The script may be helpful at different times to tell if your setup attempt is working.
 To execute the script, switch to the `bot/` folder and execute the command `python3 game_sr.py`.

+### Setup Bash Variable
+* This guide assumes you are using a linux computer.
+It also assumes that if you downloaded the json file from the internet and it was stored in your `Downloads` folder, that you have moved it to the root of your home directory.
+* For convenience I made a folder in my home directory called `bin`.
+This will be the folder for the json file on my  regular computer.
+* On the Raspberry Pi I navigated to the `/opt` directory and made a folder called `bot`.
+I placed the json file at `/opt/bot/`.
+* For simplicity I will refer to the json file on my regular computer as `awesome-sr-XXXXXX.json`.
+In this scheme `awesome-sr` is the name of my project and `XXXXXX` is the hexadecimal number that google appends to the json file name.
+Because this name is long and the hex digits are hard to type I will copy and paste them when possible as I set up the Bash shell variable.
+* Edit the `.bashrc` file with your favorite editor.
+* Add the following to the  last line of the `.bashrc` file: `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json/awesome-sr-XXXXXX.json`
+* Save the changes.
+* You must exit and re-enter the bash shell in a new terminal for the changes to take effect.
+After that you should be able to run the `game_sr.py` file.
+You will be charged for the service.